 The Organisational Framework structures the work of the SEG project in six thematic domains.

 Further publications and reports

 Click here to see all previous publications, and other materials such as blogs.

 To see all events, click here.

 Strands of work

-The SEG Project is developing concrete policy tools based on aspirational indicators to help identify governance gaps and support countries in strategic education governance.
+The SEG Project is developing a policy toolkit based on aspirational items to help identify opportunities for improvement and support countries in strategic education governance.